library-data-platform/ldlite/MIGRATING.md

 ```
 Verify that ldlite continues to function normally.

-The url you use to connect to Eureka will change from the one you are using for Okapi.
+You're now ready for Sunflower and Eureka!
+Please note, the url you use to connect to Eureka will change from the one you are using for Okapi.
-After upgrading FOLIO you can find the Eureka URL in the same location as the Okapi URL.
+After upgrading FOLIO you can find the Eureka URL in the same location as the Okapi URL:
 > Settings > Software versions > Services > On url

 ## Previous Major Releases